 Make an advertising plan.
 This may include an Internet or newspaper posting, contacting local dealers, mentioning the sale to friends and family, and posting an ad in classic car magazines or with classic car clubs in your area.
 Always increase the appeal of your classic by taking quality photographs.

 Although it sounds simple, when potential buyers get in touch with you, be sure to respond quickly and professionally.

 Price your classic realistically and according to the current market.
 If you have a hard time researching current information, you may want to get in touch with professionals like those at AlexManos.com that can assist you in better understanding the current market value of your car.

 If you wish to sell a classic car you do well to know what makes your specific year and model special.
-The 1956-1959 Mercedes 300SL models for example, were built with a modern paint system to deter rust.
+One example – the 1956-1959 Mercedes 300SL models for example, were built with a modern paint system to deter rust.
 Many of the models still rusted, often on the front two wings.
 If you have one without rust, this is good.
 This is one example of the types of specific appraisal and investigative insights the team at Alexmanos.com brings to your car sale opportunity.

 Additional Seller’s Tips Articles

 - Classic Mercedes Benz Seller’s Tips